Control of the money supply

 Compass

 In recent years inflation has surged to levels not seen in decades in Norway.
 Some people claim that this is due to factors beyond the control of the central bank such as supply chain disruptions, the war in Ukraine or soaring global energy prices.
-While these events undoubtedly has had an efffect on prices, they don't create a permanent uptick in the price level.
+While these events undoubtedly has had an efffect on prices, they are of temporary nature and they don't create a permanent uptick in the price level.
 To find the main driving force of the inflation it instead makes sense to take a closer look at monetary policy and understand its effect on the money supply.

 Monetary policy response to Covid-19